 If you have close neighbours, they can sometimes have concerns that you may have to address before you start to keep chickens.
-These concerns are usually about vermin, odours or noise.
-Let’s look at these one by one.
+These concerns are usually about vermin, odours or noise, and there are laws you could run into if your neighbours complain.

-Food and water left out is likely to attract vermin such as rats and mice.
+Food and water left out are likely to attract vermin such as rats and mice.
 Both will burrow underneath housing that isn’t raised off the ground sufficiently.
-Environmental Health can take action against the landowner to eradicate any infestation of vermin under the prevention of damage by pests act.
+Environmental Health can take action against the landowner to eradicate an infestation of vermin under the prevention of damage by pests act.

-The answer is to ensure that vermin is kept under control with a good eradication routine.
-Whilst mice can easily be trapped, rats are more difficult to deal with.
-Rats are covered in more depth in our pests and predators section.
+The answer is to ensure that vermin is kept under control with a good prevention routine.
+We can easily trap mice, but rats are more complicated.

-Fresh poultry droppings produce odours that are unpleasant and will attract flies and other insects during the warmer months.
-Housing should be kept clean and suitable poultry bedding should be used to absorb moisture from droppings to help odour control.
+Fresh poultry droppings produce unpleasant odours that will attract flies and other insects during the warmer months.
+Housing should be kept clean, and we should use suitable poultry bedding to absorb moisture from droppings to help odour control.

-Chicken coops and runs, may require planning permission if they are bigger than regulations allow.
-It is unusual for the average sized coop to require planning permission though but you may have to check if you are in any doubt.
+Chicken coops and runs may require planning permission if they are bigger than regulations allow.
+It is unusual for the average-sized coop to need planning permission, but you may have to check if you are in any doubt.

-The Farm Animal Welfare Council has established five freedoms for animal welfare which is mainly aimed at commercial establishments, but can also be applied to your backyard hens since they are still classed as livestock.
+The Farm Animal Welfare Council has established five freedoms for animal welfare, mainly aimed at commercial establishments.
+However, it can also apply to your backyard hens since they are classified as livestock.

 The five freedoms of animal welfare state that, at all times, you have a duty of care to ensure that your animals are free:

-You can read more about regulations on chicken keeping here.
+You can read more about UK regulations on chicken keeping here.

 Whilst there aren’t exactly many ‘laws’ on keeping chickens, there is still reasonable and sensible regulation.
-Since poultry is classed as livestock, many of these rules apply to our backyard laying hens, just as much as to commercial layers.
+Since poultry is classed as livestock, these rules apply to backyard laying hens, just as much as to commercial layers in the UK.